Primary Muscle Group(s): Chest (Pectorals)

 3. Lift the bar from the rack.

-2. As the weight lowers, be sure not to bounce the weight - very important - do not bounce the weight from the chest.
-Lightly touch the chest and push the weight back up in a controlled fashion.
+5. As the weight lowers, be sure not to bounce the weight - very important - do not bounce the weight from the chest.
+In fact, try and keep the bar a 1/4 inch or so from touching the chest and push the weight back up in a controlled fashion.
 Beginners may find that the weight starts to fall forward or backward or that the weight is rising unevenly because one arm is stronger than the other.
 Don't worry too much about this and concentrate on the movement itself.
 After a couple of weeks you will develop a groove and this movement will be second nature.

 Press play to view an instructional video on how to properly perform the bench press.